F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 * Primitive Types

   * string (default)
-  * text (for strings with newlines and escape characters)
+  * text (for strings with new lines and escape characters)
   * number
   * integer
   * boolean